D4MI4NX/python-dencrypt/README.md

 # License

-This script is released under the GLP-3 License.
+This script is released under the GPL-3.0 license.